 Get-ADComputer -Filter {OperatingSystem -like '*Windows 10*'}

-Get the list of servers in the domain with the OS version, Service Pack installed and IP address:
+Get a list of servers in the domain with the OS version, Service Pack installed, and IP address:

 Get-ADComputer -Filter 'operatingsystem -like "*Windows server*" -and enabled -eq "true"' -Properties Name,Operatingsystem, OperatingSystemVersion, OperatingSystemServicePack,IPv4Address | Sort-Object -Property Operatingsystem | Select-Object -Property Name,Operatingsystem, OperatingSystemVersion, OperatingSystemServicePack, IPv4Address| ft -Wrap –Auto

-The output was such a beautiful table with a list of Windows Server in the AD:
+The output was such a clean table with a list of Windows Server in the AD:

 The -LDAPFilter attribute allows you to use various LDAP queries as a parameter of the Get-ADComputer cmdlet, for example: